 Environment Manager: This component watches the underlying infrastructure and responds to problems, such as when a container host goes down.

 Network Manager: This component manages the networks and routing for simulation environments.
 Each environment must live in an isolated network environment, with isolated building blocks receiving incoming connections for interactivity.
 This component will also be used to resolve building blocks within a simulation (for example, through an internal DNS).

-Access Manager: This component reflects authorization/authentication from Azure Active Directory (Azure AD) into the rest of the system.
+Access Manager: This component reflects authorization/authentication from Microsoft Entra ID into the rest of the system.

 Configuration Manager: This component acts as a persistent storage mechanism for the state of the infrastructure and simulation environments.

 Infrastructure Abstraction: This is an abstraction layer that translates generic commands into specific Azure API commands for containers versus VMs.

 Storage Manager: This component manages provisioning and attaching storage for simulation environments (for example, VM root devices or container attached volumes).

 Resource Monitor: This component monitors infrastructure-level resource usage into a time series database, for export into the ADP's core monitoring.